-- Total electricity consumption, per financial year, greater than 160MWh but less than 40GWh or 10MVA maximum demand; - Electricity is supplied at a voltage level defined as Low Voltage (LV) nominally 230/400 V; and - The meter delivers interval metering data.
+- Total electricity consumption, per financial year, greater than 160MWh but less than 40GWh or 10MVA maximum demand: - Electricity is supplied at a voltage level defined as Low Voltage (LV) nominally 230/400 V; and - The meter delivers interval metering data.

-Tariff N89 applies to those customers who satisfy the LV STOU Demand (N19) criteria, but cannot be transferred to this tariff due to:

-- a lack of metering capable of supporting the demand based tariff; or - the expected financial impact of a direct transition to N19 is deemed excessive.
+Tariff N89 applies to those customers who satisfy the LV STOU Demand (N19) criteria, but cannot be transferred to this tariff due to a lack of metering capable of supporting the demand based tariff.